MichaelStott/tech-squawks/web/content/aws/sts/session_tokens.md

 weight: 1
 ---

-While IAM users may use their access credentials to programaticlly access AWS services and resources, it can be desirable to leverage short-term credentials in cases where users may want to provide temporary access or perform a priviliged action in a limited timeframe. _Secure Token Service_, abbreviated _STS_, can be used both for obtaining short-lived AWS tokens and obtaining client information.
+While IAM users may use their access credentials to programmatically access AWS services and resources, it can be desirable to leverage short-term credentials in cases where users may want to provide temporary access or perform a privileged action in a limited timeframe. _Secure Token Service_, abbreviated _STS_, can be used both for obtaining short-lived AWS tokens and obtaining client information.
 Such credentials consist of the following properties:[^1]

 - Access Key ID: Unique identifier for provided credentials
 - Secret Access Key: Used for signing API requests